Residential Status under Income-tax Act and its Effect on Tax Incidence

 Every other person is resident in India if control and management of its affairs is, wholly or partly, situated within India during the relevant previous year.
 On the other hand, every other person is non-resident in India if control and management of its affairs is wholly situated outside India.

-8. What is the relationship between residential status and incidence of tax?
+8. Relationship between residential status and incidence of tax?
 [Sec.
 5]

 Under the Act, incidence of tax on a taxpayer depends on his residential status and also on the place and time of accrual or receipt of income.